 Creative people including writers and directors need to raise money, but often find that money comes with strings.
 People with money want to be sure they will get their money back and with a reasonable chance of a profit.
 Usually that means they want it to be more "commercial."
 At the same time producers can be part of the creative process and many of them started with different functions.
 Sometimes they start with an idea and search out writers and directors to flesh out the idea.
 They are approached by artistic people needing financial support.

 Investors are sought.
 There are some people who like the glamour, but other investors need to be reassured their money is safe with a good chance to be profitable.
 A producer spends and supervises the money.
 Once financing is secured a budget can be established and a schedule.
-Location is another big decision, whether to go on site or build a set.
+Location is another big decision, whether to go on site or build or rent a set.
 The cast, the director, sometimes the writing, costumes, sets, countless workers who have to be fed and transported.
 They are expected to make sure there is an audience to view the end product.
 Very often they can be a driving force behind the creative effort.
 Time management is difficult when there are so many pieces to juggle.
 Needless to say these functions can be very fluid, taking a long time with many ups and downs and overlapping with creative decisions.

 The cast is obviously a key part, but so is a director and writer.
 Not only because of their quality, but also concerned for cost, timeliness and compatibility.
 Flat fees or percentage of gross/net are the usual options.
 A big star helps sell investors and consumers both, but can take up too much of a budget or be too big a distraction.
 Other crew members can be almost as critical: cinematographer, editor, composer, costume and set designers and there are many more.